Last Updated on 2023-02-21 by Tom

 And yes, after some serious thinking, we have made the move to “permanently closed on Google.”

-Here is why – if you like to know.
+Here is why – if you would like to know.

 Time is the only asset that is invaluable for all of us.
-We found instead of spending time to deal with a few who are enjoying bad mouth others when their entitlement mindset is being disturbed, we decided to focus our effort on providing the best to the ones who are right for our service.
+We found that instead of spending time dealing with a few who enjoy bad-mouthing others when their entitlement mindset is being disturbed, we decided to focus our effort on providing the best service to those who are right for our service.

-But we are not – all we want is to get rid of the noises from the reviews by the whinners, and focus on what matters – provide A+ service to A+ clients.
+But we are not.
+All we want is to get rid of the noise from the reviews by the whiners and focus on what matters – providing A+ service to A+ clients.

 In the end, we learned there is no other way to make this work.
 So what should we do?

 I did a quick search.
-First, I put the word “Google” into the google search bar, and found the only description of the company so on, which no review at all.
-Interesting….
+First, I put the word “Google” into the Google search bar and found the only description of the company, which had no reviews at all.
+Interesting…

-Then I put the word “Apple”, again, same thing. there is no review either.
+Then I put the word “Apple” in, and again, same thing – there were no reviews.

-This simple exercise all of sudden makes me realized what was really going on.
+This simple exercise suddenly made me realize what was really going on.

-Google, along with Apple, and other bigshots, know perfect fine what the so-called “customer review” really is – nothing more than noise.
+Google, along with Apple and other big shots, know perfectly well what the so-called “customer review” really is – nothing more than noise.
 Therefore, they simply mute it.

-But because our “small business”, along with all the other million of small businesses, has no such privilege to do so but go the “Procrustes bed” to accept our fates – Either to be distracted continually by the noises, or simply being cut off.
+But because our “small business,” along with all the other millions of small businesses, has no such privilege to do so but go to the “Procrustean bed” to accept our fates – either to be continually distracted by the noise or to be cut off.